Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators: The localisation threshold

-Three further predictions follow from the discriminant threshold.
-First, $\etastar$ increases as $\lam$ decreases: a less aperiodic device (smaller $\lam$) has a weaker quasiperiodic modulation, so the discriminant reaches $-2$ at a higher $\etai$, and the low-transport second regime begins later.
-Second, $\etastar$ increases as $\epn$ decreases: a flatter density profile deepens the effective potential more slowly, requiring higher $\etai$ to enter the localized phase.
-Third, the discriminant threshold $\Delta(\etastar) = -2$ implies that deliberately reducing $\lam$ --- for instance by modifying the aperiodic harmonic content of the equilibrium field --- should raise $\etastar$ in a predictable, geometry-dependent way.
-The quantitative implementation of such a perturbation is left for future work.
+Three further qualitative predictions follow from the present model. \emph{First}, $\etastar$ increases as $\lam$ decreases. \emph{Second}, $\etastar$ increases as $\epn$ decreases: a flatter density profile deepens the effective potential more slowly, requiring higher $\etai$ to enter the localized phase. \emph{Third}, deliberately changing $\lam$ --- for instance by modifying the aperiodic harmonic content of the equilibrium field --- should enable one to control $\etastar$ in a predictable, geometry-dependent way.
+The quantitative implementation of such a perturbation in stellarator reactor design and experiments is left for future work.